-Kindly read the attached story titled “Remembering a War : The 1962 India-China War” and share your comments and views.
-The attached story is attributed to Neville Maxwell(1923 to 1974), a British journalist who had worked for China’s Intelligence service.
-He had published a book titled “India’s China War” and I call him a “PEDDLER” for he indulged in peddling information provided by China’s Intelligence Service.
-This story is inspired by Communist China’s Intelligence Service and I am happy to give a public response to their Communist Propaganda that aims to promote fear psychosis among gullible Indian citizens and others.
-They must know that the people of the world are getting united to oppose China’s military occupation of Tibet.
+Kindly read the attached story titled “Remembering a War: The 1962 India-China War” and share your comments and views.
+The attached story is attributed to Neville Maxwell(1923 to 1974), a British journalist who worked for China’s Intelligence service.
+He published a book titled “India’s China War” and I call him a “PEDDLER” for he indulged in peddling information provided by China’s Intelligence Service.
+His story is inspired by Communist China’s Intelligence Service.
+I am happy to give a public response to their Communist Propaganda that aims to promote psychosis of fear among gullible Indian citizens and others.
+They must know that the global community is getting united to oppose China’s military occupation of Tibet.

-I have the following problems with this story about “The 1962 India-China War.”
+I have the following problems with Neville Maxwell’s story about “The 1962 India-China War.”
 You may also share it with others who have Service experience in India and Southeast Asia.

-1. The author justifies Communist China’s military invasion of Tibet during 1949-50.
+1. Neville Maxwell justifies Communist China’s military invasion of Tibet during 1949-50.

-2. The author claims that Communist China respects the McMahon Line.
-In reality China had occupied Aksai Chin region prior to the 1962 War.
+2. Neville Maxwell claims that Communist China respects the McMahon Line.
+In reality, China occupied the Aksai Chin region prior to the 1962 War.
 China has no legal authority inside Tibet and China cannot tell India not to cross the McMahon Line.
 We have valid reasons to ignore and refuse China’s legitimacy inside Tibet.

-3. The author uses slander and innuendo to discredit General Kaul and there is no substance or proof to verify any of those claims.
+3. Neville Maxwell uses slander and innuendo to discredit General Kaul and there is no substance or proof to verify any of those claims.
 General Kaul’s only fault is that; Kaul is a Kashmiri Brahmin.
-His promotion and creation of a new Army Corps Commander position are justified because of enemy’s hostility and threats.
+His promotion and creation of a new Army Corps Commander position are justified because of the enemy’s hostility and threats.

-5. The report gives no credit to Simla Agreement of 1914 and McMahon Treaty that established the legitimate boundary between Tibet and India.
+5. Neville Maxwell gives no credit to the Simla Agreement of 1914 and the McMahon Treaty that established the legitimate boundary between Tibet and India.
 Manchu China had signed this Treaty apart from Tibet.
 China invaded and occupied Tibet during 1949-50 and changed the situation for India.
-If China had occupied Tibet, there was no good reason for India to initiate bilateral talks with China about border demarcation as the issue was already decided by McMahon Treaty.
+China’s occupation of Tibet offers no good reason for India to initiate bilateral talks with China about border demarcation.
+As such, the issue was already decided by the McMahon Treaty.
 The essay criticizes India’s effort to control its own legitimate territory.
-It says India had provoked an angry reaction from China as India wanted to send armed patrols to a few selected border posts.
+It says India provoked an angry reaction from China as India wanted to send armed patrols to a few selected border posts.
 Why should not India send patrols to define its own territory?
 The story says that India was a bit aggressive.
 Look at the aggressiveness of China which had already occupied the whole of Tibet and crushed all Tibetan resistance to its military occupation.

-7. This essay justifies Communist China’s military invasion of Tibet and blames India for defending its borders in the face of China’s superior strength.
+7. Neville Maxwell justifies Communist China’s military invasion of Tibet and blames India for defending its borders in the face of China’s superior strength.
 It has no word to blame China and its Expansionism.
-The author may even suggest and say that India had offended Alexander the Great and hence he had to fight and conquer India.

 8. The 1962 War is not a total loss.
 The Top Secret of the 1962 India-China War is the number of Chinese killed and wounded in this military invasion.
 If Communist China has any courage, I would ask them to disclose the true numbers.
 I am glad for we could kill the Enemy on the battlefield.